 Products like Vanguard Strategic Equity Fund Investor Shares (VSEQX) help defray that risk by allowing you to buy many smaller companies at once, so one stock’s failure doesn’t torpedo your portfolio’s worth.

 Fund manager Cesar Orosco is tasked with buying mid- and small-cap stocks with above-average growth potential.
 He takes a quantitative approach, attempting to identify the most attractive stocks within an MSCI index of small- and midsized companies based on variables such as improving fundamentals and attractive valuation.
-He currently holds about 530 positions, split roughly 60/40 between small caps and mid-caps.
+He currently has about 600 equity positions, split roughly 60/40 between small caps and mid-caps.

 VSEQX does a fair bit of trading, with turnover of more than 60%.
 You can snuff out the tax liability of the resulting capital gains by stuffing this Vanguard fund into an IRA.